binary-com/deriv-api-docs/docs/core-concepts/authorization-authentication/index.md

 ## Sign In / Sign Up

-In order to Authenticate your user, specify the URL that will be used as the OAuth Redirect URL on the [Dashboard](/dashboard) page, **Register application&& tab in the **OAuth details** fields and then Add a login button on your website or app and direct users to **https://oauth.binary.com/oauth2/authorize?app_id=your_app_id** where your_app_id is the ID of your app.
+In order to Authenticate your user, specify the URL that will be used as the OAuth Redirect URL on the [Dashboard](/dashboard) page, **Register application** tab in the **OAuth details** fields and then Add a login button on your website or app and direct users to **https://oauth.binary.com/oauth2/authorize?app_id=your_app_id** where your_app_id is the ID of your app.